andrewmustea/ascii_art/README.md

 # ascii_art

-my favorite ascii art made available to the command line
+My favorite ascii art made printable to the command line.

+## Setup

+Source ascii.bash to get aliases named after `.txt` files in `art/`.

+Run one of the aliases to get a `cat` of the text inside the aliased file.